 Rosie was the BBC’s Arts Correspondent for a decade, following which she was Arts Editor of the New Statesman and profile writer at The Sunday Times.
 She has been an executive at the Creative Industries Federation, a columnist for the Independent, a feature writer across the broadsheets and a documentary maker on radio and television.

 Rosie helps run the Second South Islington Brownies.
 She lives in London with her husband Pip Clothier and their four children.
-She runs a marathon every year and has just achieved the feat of running all the Marathon Majors.
+She runs a marathon every year and has ran all the Marathon Majors.
 Her PB is 3.48.